 The correlation processes is carried out by the FX correlator located at NAOJ Mitaka campus.
 The correlator system is originally developed for VSOP, and is modified for VERA's dual-beam observation.
 The maximum number of antenna station that can be correlated at the same time is 5 for the DIR-2000 system, and 10 stations for the DIR-1000M system.
 Thus, the correlator can process at once the data recored by DIR-2000 with VERA four station, or the data recored by DIR-1000M with VERA, Nobeyama 45-m telescope, and Kashima 34-m telescope.
-The correlator cannot process 'mixed' correlator output, the maximum number of spectral point per antenna are 1024 points across all channels for DIR-1000M, and 2048 points across all channels of 2-beams for DIR-2000.
+The correlator cannot process 'mixed' correlation between the data recorded by DIR-1000M and those by DIR-2000.
+In the correlator output, the maximum number of spectral point per antenna are 1024 points across all channels for DIR-1000M, and 2048 points across all channels of 2-beams for DIR-2000.
 The time resolution of the correlator output is usually set to be 1 second, but the high time resolution (down to 25 milliseconds) is also available upon requests (though the total amount of output data becomes larger).